rloutlaw/JavaSDKDocs/outlawSDKDocs/index.md

 Azure makes it easy to develop, deploy, and manage Java apps.
 Java developers on Azure can:

 - Create apps using your favorite tools such as Eclipse, IntelliJ, Maven and Gradle.
-- Integrate services like [SQL Database](https://docs.microsoft.com/en-us/sql/connect/jdbc/microsoft-jdbc-driver-for-sql-server) and [Azure storage](https://docs.microsoft.com/en-us/azure/storage/storage-introduction) into new or existing applications.
+- Integrate Azure services like [SQL Database](https://docs.microsoft.com/en-us/sql/connect/jdbc/microsoft-jdbc-driver-for-sql-server) and [Azure storage](https://docs.microsoft.com/en-us/azure/storage/storage-introduction) into new or existing applications.
 - Build, deploy, scale, and monitor your applications.
 - Automate configuration of Azure resources from your Java code.